 - a) to investigate any activity within its terms of reference. - b) to seek information on and from any employee. - c) to obtain outside legal or other professional advice, subject to the approval of the Board of Directors. - d) to secure attendance of outsiders with relevant expertise, if it considers necessary. - e) to protect whistle blowers.

 B. Remuneration Committee

-The remuneration committee was reconstituted by a meeting of the Board of Directors held on January 20, 2012.
+The remuneration committee was constituted by a meeting of the Board of Directors held on September 30, 2011.
 The members of the remuneration committee are:

-- i) Ms. Nirmala Samant Prabhavalkar- Chairperson

-- ii) Mr. Nassereddin Munjee

-- iii) Dr. Radha Binod Barman
+- i) Mr. Nassereddin Munjee - ii) Dr. Radha Binod Barman